Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####takeObject(...)

-[<span class="ret obj"></span>](types.md)&nbsp;Takes an object from a container (bag/deck/chip stack) and places it in the world.
+[<span class="ret obj"></span>](types.md)&nbsp;Takes an object out of a container (bag/deck/chip stack), returning a reference to the object that was taken.

-!!!tip
+Objects that are taken out of a container will take one or more frames to spawn.
-	Spawned Objects take a moment to be physically spawned into the game.
-The purpose of the callback functionality is to allow you to run additional actions after the Object has been initiated fully into the instance.
-It is also possible to add a delay using a [Wait](wait.md) function instead.
+Certain interactions (e.g. physics) will not be able to take place until the object has finished spawning.

 !!!info "takeObject(parameters)"
 	* [<span class="tag tab"></span>](types.md) **parameters**: A Table of parameters used to determine how takeObject will act.